TimeLord2010/vit_table/README.md

 ],
 ```

 Here, all the column will be visible if the table width has at least 310 pixels of space.
 If the available width is 280 pixels, then the column "Gender" will not be visible.
 If the available width is 100 pixels, then the only table shown is "Code".

+If `enableHorizontalScroll` if set to true, then `priority` will have no effect since columns will never vanish.

 # Roadmap